Installing the ingestor

 ...

-• WebServer.Auth.RBAC.[X]Role: this is where you set your expected roles.
+• WebServer.Auth.RBAC.[X]Role: this is where you set your expected role names.
 It’s a way to customize role names, but you can leave them as is.
 If facilities use shared OAuth2 client-id’s (shouldn’t be the case) then these roles should contain the name of each facility to make.
 You should also customize these if your IdP of choice can’t separate what roles to map to users based on clientid.
+These roles specifically give permission to interact with the ingestor endpoints, and nothing else.
+Accessing datasets is determined by the AccessGroups of the user on SciCat.

 Note: If your IdP isn’t keycloak you have to make sure that the roles are mapped to OAuth2 claims in the same way as Keycloak: [access_token_jwt].resource_access[(client_id)].roles